About disaster recovery

 - the Natural Disaster Relief and Recovery Arrangements

-- the Australian Government Disaster Recovery Payment
+- Disaster Recovery Payment

-- the Disaster Income Recovery Subsidy.
+- Disaster Recovery Allowance.

 Money collected by the state government in a public appeal for disaster relief is paid into the State Emergency Relief Fund (SERF), which is independent of government.